Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/compendium/gm/hazards/etwards-nightmare-gw3.md

 > [!success-degree]
 > - **Critical Success** The creature is unaffected and wakes up.
 > - **Success** The creature remains [unconscious](rules/conditions.md#Unconscious) and takes `1d10` cold damage and `1d10` mental damage.
 This damage does not wake the creature, and those who are awake can see the [unconscious](rules/conditions.md#Unconscious) creature thrash as if in the throes of a nightmare while their body rimes over with layers of frost.
-The creature can fight against the bitter cold and monstrous shapes by attempting a DC 28 Will save as a three-action activity on its turn— on a success, the creature wakes up.
+The creature can fight against the bitter cold and monstrous shapes by attempting a DC 28 Will save as a three-action activity on its turn—on a success, the creature wakes up.
 > - **Failure** As success, but `1d10+6` cold and `1d10+6` mental damage, and with a DC 32 Will save to wake up.
 > - **Critical Failure** The creature remains [unconscious](rules/conditions.md#Unconscious) and takes `2d10+12` cold damage and `2d10+12` mental damage.
 ```